MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 - do step 3 five times

 step 5:
-- seek adjacent cylinder: 2ms
+- seek adjacent cylinder: `2ms`

 repeat steps 3-4-5 four thousand times

+8.3 is from step 2
+3 is how long it takes to switch
+5.3 is waiting in sector
 18ms + 4.166666ms + 5(8.3+3+5.3)*4000 = 332 seconds

 ## Question #20-3